amplitude/amplitude-docs/content/collections/event-segmentation/en/event-segmentation-custom-formulas.md

 ## Formula syntax

 In your formulas, refer to events selected in the Events Module by their corresponding letter.
-The functions and the parameters are not case sensitive.
+The functions and the parameters aren't case sensitive.
 You can also perform the following arithmetic operations:

 * Parenthesis ()
 * Addition (+)